Burnelli lifting fuselage & 100-year-old conspiracy theory

 Those steps are not undertaken because they would impact aircraft performance by making it heavier, slower, and reducing its range.

-The illustration above claims that the Boeing 747-like airplane of Brunelli design would segregate the main causes of a fire by placing fuel tanks in wings.
+The illustration above claims that the Boeing 747-like airplane of Burnelli design would segregate the main causes of a fire by placing fuel tanks in wings.
 But just a glance is enough to notice that those wings would have to be incredibly large to fit an equivalent of fuel that a wide-body airliner has to carry, resulting either in more drag or in a very limited range.

-The drag is another common sense argument against the Brunelli design.
+The drag is another common sense argument against the Burnelli design.
 Wide and boxy fuselages would generate a lot of it, especially at near-sonic speeds.
 That would result in more fuel burn, or less speed, or both.
 Add to that the additional structural weight crash-proof airplane would have to have, and you have a lot of dead weight.
 Not even mentioning the water-landing variant from the 30s.

 The contemporary (or at least pre-COVID-19) boom of air travel was possible thanks to new efficient airplanes that had low operating costs, resulting in cheap tickets.
-It would be very hard to make Brunelli-type aircraft profitable, even if they would be safer.
+It would be very hard to make Burnelli-type aircraft profitable, even if they would be safer.

-And in the end, given the ever-increasing aviation safety and ever-decreasing amount of incidents, even despite the sharp increase in air travel, the alarmist tone of Brunelli proponents seems as outdated as their complaints that modern airplanes have too many “flapping, fluttering doo-dads”.
+And in the end, given the ever-increasing aviation safety and ever-decreasing amount of incidents, even despite the sharp increase in air travel, the alarmist tone of Burnelli proponents seems as outdated as their complaints that modern airplanes have too many “flapping, fluttering doo-dads”.

 The bigger picture